openedx/edx-documentation/en_us/shared/students/SFD_ORA.rst

    :width: 500

-You continue to assess the sample response until the options you select for all criteria match the options that the instructor selected.
+You continue to assess the sample response until the options you select for all criteria match the options defined by the course team.

 When you have successfully assessed all of the sample responses, you move to the next step in the assignment.